Reputational Bargaining and Inefficient Technology Adoption: Analysis Results

-Intuitively, in every efficient equilibrium, both types of the seller trade immediately at the same price, in which case the seller captures all the gains from adoption.
-In every inefficient equilibrium, the low type not only bears the welfare losses from delay but is also appropriated by the buyer.
+Intuitively, in every efficient equilibrium, both types of the seller trade immediately at the same price, in which case the seller captures the entire surplus from adoption.
+In every inefficient equilibrium, the seller only captures part of the surplus due to the buyer's screening offer.

-Fix any adoption cost $c$ that is \textit{strictly} between $(\theta_2-\theta_1) \alpha$ and $\theta_2-\theta_1$.
-In equilibrium, the seller cannot adopt with zero probability since the buyer will offer the high price $p_{\theta_2}$, in which case the seller's gain from adoption is $\theta_2-\theta_1$, providing him a strict incentive to adopt.
-He cannot adopt with probability $1$ since the buyer will then offer $p_{\theta_1}$ and type-$\theta_2$ seller's payoff is at least $\frac{1-\theta_2}{2}$ when he demands $p_s \approx 1$ and waits for the buyer to concede.
-The seller's gain from adoption is close to $\frac{\theta_2-\theta_1}{2}$, in which case he has no incentive to adopt.
-The seller also cannot adopt with any interior probability that is not $\pi^*$, since his gain from adoption will not equal his cost of adoption.
+Next, let us examine the seller's equilibrium adoption probability when his adoption cost $c$ is \textit{strictly} between $(\theta_2-\theta_1) \alpha$ and $\theta_2-\theta_1$.
+The seller cannot adopt with zero probability since the buyer will offer a high price $p_{\theta_2}$.
+If this is the case, then the seller's gain from adoption is $\theta_2-\theta_1$, which will provide him a \textit{strict} incentive to adopt the technology.
+This contradicts the hypothesis that he adopts with zero probability.
+He cannot adopt for sure since the buyer will then offer $p_{\theta_1}$ in which case type $\theta_2$'s payoff is at least $\frac{1-\theta_2}{2}$ when he demands $p_s \approx 1$ and never concedes.
+The seller's gain from adoption is at most $\frac{\theta_2-\theta_1}{2}$.
+As long as the cost of adoption is strictly more than that, the seller will have no incentive to adopt which leads to a contradiction.
+We can also rule out interior adoption probabilities that are not $\pi^*$, since the seller's gain from adoption will not equal his adoption cost, in which case he will have no incentive to mix at the adoption stage.

-The above logic suggests that in every equilibrium, the seller must adopt with probability $\pi^*$.
-However, when $(\theta_1,\theta_2)$ violates (\ref{costdifference}), or equivalently $\pi^*=1$, \textit{all} equilibria are efficient in the game with an exogenous cost distribution, so there does not seem to exist any adoption probability that makes the seller indifferent between adopting and not adopting when $(\theta_2-\theta_1)\alpha<c< \theta_2-\theta_1$.
+Therefore, we have ruled out all adoption probabilities except for $\pi^*$.
+However, when $(\theta_1,\theta_2)$ violates (\ref{costdifference}), or equivalently $\pi^*=1$, if the seller adopts with probability $\pi^*=1$ and his adoption cost satisfies $(\theta_2-\theta_1)\alpha<c< \theta_2-\theta_1$, then our earlier reasoning suggests that his benefit from adoption will be strictly lower than his cost, which again leads to a contradiction.
+This contradiction seems to rule out all possible adoption probabilities under certain parameter values.